Roti (Buttery Indian Flatbread)

 Originally posted March 28, 2012

-One morning last week I was rushing around trying to get Charlotte and myself out the door.
+One morning last week I was rushing around trying to get baby Charlotte and myself out the door.
 We were late for playgroup, and directly after that we had several errands to run.
-I was trying to simultaneously dry my hair, feed Charlotte oatmeal, and measure 2/3 cup cocoa into a padded envelope (for the cookie ingredients that I was sending in the mail to my sister Laura for her birthday of course.
-Happy birthday Laura!
-I texted her when she received it to see if the sticks of butter I sent were salvageable.
-She didn’t respond.
-Oops.)
+I was trying to simultaneously dry my hair, feed Charlotte oatmeal, and get a package to my sister ready to take to the post office.

 So I took Charlotte with me down to the car, and there they were: sitting on the back seat in the unlocked car, fully visible from the window.